pikvm/pikvm/pages/troubleshooting.md

 ### Pi-KVM does not show any image from the connected computer
 - Double check if you connected the HDMI-CSI-2 bridge cable correctly.
 [Check the documentation for details](/README.md#for-the-hdmi-csi-bridge) A red LED will light up on the bridge if it is connected properly.
-- Some laptops do not output any signal until you switched the ouput (usually via the FN + and an F5 key on the keyboard).
+- Some laptops do not output any signal until you switched the output (usually via the FN + and an F5 key on the keyboard).

 ### BIOS/UEFI does not recognize Pi-KVM USB
 - If you are using a USB hub or USB PCI controller, this may not be handled by your BIOS.
 Try using motherboard's USB ports.